bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 35°
-- Breezy
+- Partly Cloudy
-- 81% humidity
+- 89% humidity
 - 9 mph wind
-- 8% cloud cover
+- 39% cloud cover
 - 36 AQI 🟩
 - About 3.1 inches of snow on the ground
 - 0.17 inches of rain expected in the next 48 hours